 First let’s set the scene.
 Is your favourite Christmas music on?
-Check.
 Are the lights untangled and working?
-Check.
 Are the decorations laid out?
-Check.
 Are your ornament hooks at the ready?
-Check.
 How about festive food and drinks?
-Check.
+All good?
 Great!
-We’re good to go.
+We’re ready to go.

 The tree is ready for it’s festive finery.
 If it’s a real tree, make sure that you’ve turned it all the way round to find the most pleasing side of evenly distributed, strong branches.
 Allow for gaps appearing between the layers of branches as the tree settles.
 If you can see them already, they’re only likely to get bigger.
 This isn’t necessarily a problem.
 Just ensure that you choose longer and larger decorations to hang in the more ample spaces.
 When decorating an artificial tree take time to ensure the branches are arranged in a suitably balanced shape.

 We are going to start with the lights.
 If your tree is pre-lit then turn your lights on briefly to test them but don’t leave them on: you’ll ruin the big switch on later.
 If you are putting on strings of lights, plug them in and test them before you begin decorating.
 Again, switch them off once you know they are in working order.

 Lights, Beads and Garlands – Put ‘Em in their Place